AMRES: The AMRES network

 The AMRES network infrastructure consists of three components.
 The access network connections institutes to the AMRES points of presence (PoPs), which are managed and controlled by the AMRES service centres.
 The backbone network interconnects the AMRES PoPs, which are located in the service centres in Belgrade, Novi Sad, Niš and Kragujevac, and in Subotica, Sombor, Zrenjanin, Šabac, Pančevo, Valjevo, Užice, Čačak, Kraljevo, Kruševac, Leskovac, Vranje, Bor, Pirot, Novi Pazar and Kosovska Mitrovica.
 Finally, there are external links to national research networks in other countries, commercial Internet service providers and partner institutes.

-Optical technology is used for traffic on the dark-fibre infrastructure, in particular Gigiabit Ethernet (1000BASE-X), as well as satellite modules and single-mode or multi-mode cables. xDSL VPN technology used for the access network, in cooperation with Telekom Srbija.
+Optical technology is used for traffic on the dark-fibre infrastructure, in particular Gigabit Ethernet (1000BASE-X), as well as satellite modules and single-mode or multi-mode cables. xDSL VPN technology used for the access network, in cooperation with Telekom Srbija.
 Analogue lines are still used in some places for accessing the network, although this technology poses problems because of the lack of stability of the functional services.